 I want to help you use social media in effective ways that will help you find clients.

 To do that, you need to start delivering value with your social media efforts and start communicating with the right audience of prospects.
 If you are doing B2B marketing, you need to find B2B marketing managers.
-To extend an analogy I used in my first article, you need to be at the right party.
+You need to be at the right party.

 Here’s a story from long ago.
 When I started college, my declared major was biomedical engineering.
 Within days on campus, I realized the engineering school was the wrong place for me.
 Why?
 Three reasons.